 |Luckily, they didn't involve any of this.|

-So, let's dive right in!
+So, let's dive right in.
 Dating definitely isn't a new topic to this blog.
 Aside from part one of this post, I've blogged about dating many times before, including discussing where you can meet a potential partner, covering online dating (and it's pros and cons), offering some fun date ideas (one of my very first posts), but also about how I think people are afraid of intimacy (and use "redefining" dating or courtship or being "progressive" and "modern" as a cop-out to avoid getting close to someone).
 Dating is also not a foreign concept to most people--at least those who have the luxury of dating.
 However, as part one of this post demonstrated, dating and the entire courtship process are becoming more complicated and convoluted.
 Does anyone even know anymore what dating is supposed to be??
 And if so, what's the appropriate culture context to apply?
 Should you be sensitive to your own social norms, values, and expectations?
 Or try to adopt new ones, perhaps from a different culture?
 These are questions many of us face, not to mention the more obvious ones such as "what exactly IS a date these days?"
 Before I get into this, let's examine dating as a process.
 First, let Louis C.K. prime the discussions with his funny but thought-provoking comments on dating:

 Have you ever really thought about why we date?
 I mean, really thought about it?
 Perhaps the most obvious answer is "to find someone we want to spend time with," or "our life with," or "someone to marry."
 Or dating is a way to filter all of the choices available to us.
 Either way, the commonality here is the search.
 Why do we search?
 Because we are encouraged from day-one to pair up.
 It's inherently socially constructed, but the larger tendency to bond together is practically human nature--we're social creatures, it makes sense.
 If you recall, I actually wrote a post a while ago about why we love.
 Socially speaking, I think many of the reasons for why we love is the same reason for why we date.
 And if you need a refresher, just remember Maslow's Hierarchy.
 As you see and based on his theory, our physiological needs are at the foundation of human motivation.
 Thus, pairing up makes sense in terms of securing economic capital and the resources we need for (basic) survival.
 Only after this point of securing these resources can we move on to higher things like love, self-actualization, and other things.
 As I said previously, this could be a reason why love is deemphasized in places like Lebanon where there is much insecurity concerning money, resources, ability to advance, gain access to good education, etc. It's not that love doesn't matter, it's just not the first priority for many.
 Which is why some of my thesis interviewees reduce dating and love down to a luxury only available to few who could afford it, and also sheds light on the struggle between parents and children in many parts of today's world: freedom to choose a partner vs. being with a partner that makes "social" sense.